richard-yin/JeevesCraft/README.md

 This plugin was originally designed to be a series of patches for the Jeeves minecraft server I frequent.

+Due to a series of events regarding the 1.8 update, in the bukkit team being halved due to a copyright cease and desist, microsoft purchasing the code, and 1.8 making much of this code redundant; the project may be left to die.

 Current Version: 3.0
 + Added sponge recipe [Placeholder]